JackCampbell/watchX_Blocks/README.md

 ## **License**
 Copyright (c) 2021 argeX

-Unless stated otherwise, the source code of this projects is licensed under the Apache License, Version 2.0 (the "License");
+Unless stated otherwise, the source code of this project is licensed under the GNU General Public License v3.0 (the "License");
 you may not use any of the licensed files within this project except in compliance with the License.